Is your baby due soon? Maybe you just had your baby and you’re worried about having all the postpartum essentials!

 Done?
 Now prep your pad so you’re comfortable going back to your daily activities (whether you’re still in the hospital or at home!).

-Here’s the best steps to prep your postpartum pad for relief:
+Here’s the essential steps to prep your postpartum pad for relief:

 - Put your postpartum pad in your mesh underwear